psrc/itm-tutorial-git/04-changes.md

 > so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).

-Now suppose Dracula adds more information to the file.
+Now suppose we add more information to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)